 Founded in 1995, KidSport Calgary is an amateur athletic association rather than a registered charity.
 It is eligible to issue donation receipts.
 According to a 2014 CIBC national survey, 1 in 3 Canadian children cannot afford to participate in organized sports due to high registration fees.
 Alberta has the highest costs of children’s sport in Canada; on average, Alberta parents spend $1,428 per child each year to participate in sports.

 KidSport Calgary is the largest of the 178 KidSport chapters working across Canada.
 Its mission is to make sure no child is on the sidelines because it cannot afford sport registration fees.
 KidSport Calgary is immensely proud that, with strong community support, it has always been able to fund every eligible application received.
 With the economic downturn in Calgary and the loss of funding partners, KidSport Calgary made the very difficult decision to fund all eligible applicants, but at reduced levels.
 The maximum financial aid was dropped from $500 in 2014 to $250 in 2016.
-For 2017 KidSport Calgary aims to raise the funding cap to $325.
+For 2017 KidSport Calgary has raised the funding cap back to $325 per application.